shadid-hub/E-commerce-website/README.md

 - Database: SQLite

 ## Live Demo
-The website is hosted and can be viewed here: [Live Website](https://your-github-username.github.io/repository-name/)
+The website is hosted and can be viewed here: https://shadid-hub.github.io/E-commerce-website/